aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/add-array-items/_index.md

 The `save` call writes the EPS data together with the updated XMP block.
 The `finally` block guarantees the file handle is released even if an exception occurs.

-## Why This Matters
+## Why this matters
 Embedding accurate `dc:title` and `dc:creator` values improves:

 - **Searchability** in digital asset management (DAM) systems.
 - **Compliance** with publishing standards that require metadata.
 - **Collaboration**, as teammates can quickly identify file contents without opening the EPS.

-## Common Pitfalls & Tips
+## Common pitfalls & tips
 - **Pitfall:** Overwriting existing array items unintentionally.
   **Tip:** Use `xmp.getArrayItems("dc:title")` to inspect current values before adding new ones.
 - **Pitfall:** Forgetting to close streams, leading to file locks.
   **Tip:** Always wrap I/O in try‑with‑resources or a `finally` block as shown.
 - **Tip:** You can chain multiple `addArrayItem` calls to add several titles or creators in one pass.

-## Frequently Asked Questions
+## Frequently asked questions

 ### Can I use Aspose.Page for Java with other document formats?
 Yes, Aspose.Page supports various document formats, including EPS, PDF, and XPS.

 ### Is there a free trial available for Aspose.Page for Java?
-Yes, you can access the free trial [here](https://releases.aspose.com/).
+Yes, you can access the free trial download page.

 ### Where can I find the documentation for Aspose.Page for Java?
-The documentation is available [here](https://reference.aspose.com/page/java/).
+The documentation for Aspose.Page for Java is available.

 ### How can I purchase Aspose.Page for Java?
-You can buy the product [here](https://purchase.aspose.com/buy).
+You can buy the product on the Aspose.Page for Java purchase page.

 ### Are temporary licenses available for Aspose.Page for Java?
-Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+Yes, you can obtain a temporary license on the temporary license request page.

 ---